Mount Hood Skibowl

 Mount Hood Skibowl is a recreation area on Mount Hood located near Government Camp, Oregon.
 It is the largest night ski area in the United States, and the total skiable area encompasses an area of 960 acres (about two thirds of this is lit).
 The resort is the closest ski venue to Portland, with an elevation of 3600 ft at the lodge, rising to just over 5000 ft at the summit.
 The average snowfall at the area is 300 in, with an average consolidated base around 100 in and 65 marked trails.
-The area is also popular for summer recreation with mountain biking.
 An adventure park in the area includes alpine slides, zip-line, and bungee jumping.
 As well as other outdoor activities.
 Just across the highway is Government Camp, the focal point of Mount Hood.

 Skibowl is owned by Kirk Hanna.
 Hanna purchased Skibowl in 1987 and has made many changes since purchasing the resort.